opendatasoft/ods-documentation-explore-api/source/includes/v2/_catalog.md

 curl 'https://public.opendatasoft.com/api/v2/catalog/datasets?where=modified>2015'

 # Get datasets that have been downloaded more than a 100 time
 # download_count meta must be prefixed with its metadata template: 'explore'
 curl 'https://public.opendatasoft.com/api/v2/catalog/datasets?where=explore.download_count>100'
 ```

-All metadata can be use as field literal in query parameters.
+All metadata can be used as field literal in query parameters.
 They must be fully qualified with their template name.
 It means that the name of the metadata must be prefixed by its template name followed by a dot: `<template_name>.<metadata_name>`
 For basic metadata, this prefix is optionnal.

 The list of metadata and their types for a domain can be obtained with the metadata [metadata API](#metadata-templates-for-a-specific-type)